MysteryPancake/Houdini-Fun/README.md

 Another tip is use "Central Difference" when calculating the velocity.
 This gives the fluid more time to move away from the collider.

 ## Cloth: Fix preroll with FBX
 Cloth sims work best with preroll starting in a neutral rest pose.
 For example, the character starts in an A-pose or T-pose before transitioning into the animation.
 If anim screwed you over, never fear!
 Preroll can be added in Houdini.

+### With FBX
 1. Export the animated character as FBX.
 Make sure to include the skeleton!
 2. Import the character with a FBX Character Import node.
 3. Use a Skeleton Blend node to blend from the rest skeleton to the animated skeleton.
 If the rest skeleton has a bad pose, fix it with the Rig Pose node.
 Alternatively, export another FBX posed to your liking.
 FBX Character Import that animated skeleton as the rest skeleton.
 4. Use the Time Shift node to move the animation forward so it doesn't bleed into the preroll.
 This can also be done in the "Timing" menu of FBX Character Import.
 5. Use Bone Deform to animate the skin based on Skeleton Blend.

-## Cloth: Fix preroll without FBX
-Sometimes you can't get an FBX of the character.
-This makes it harder to get a clean blend, but there are still some options.
+### Without FBX
 One option is using a Blend Shapes node, but you'll find the limbs usually clip through the body as it swaps from the T-pose to the animated pose.

-My sketchy method of improving this is using Extract Transform and Transform Pieces.
-Use blast to isolate a face from the character's chest.
-Next, use Extract Transform and Transform Pieces to transform the T-pose to match the animated pose.
+My sketchy method to improve this is using Extract Transform and Transform Pieces.

+1. Use blast to isolate a face from the character's chest.
+2. Use Extract Transform and Transform Pieces to transform the T-pose to match the animated pose.

 In other words, the T-posed character flies over to the animated position and rotates to match it.
 That gives you an easier time using Blend Shapes, since it only has to move the arms and legs a short distance to match the animated pose.

 ## Cloth: Fix rest pose clipping
 Cloth sims screw up from clipping, especially when clipped from the start.
 One option is growing the character into the cloth.